-For large parts of the Mediterranean region, forms of use had mostly developed over the centuries that were quite well adapted to the ecological conditions.
-The widespread cork and holm oak stands in the western Mediterranean (◘ Fig. G-73), where firewood was cut, grazing animals were herded into them, and cork was also peeled (► Fig. G-6), were quite fire-resistant.
+For large parts of the Mediterranean region (Mediterraneis), forms of use had mostly developed over the centuries that were quite well adapted to the ecological conditions.
+The widespread cork and holm oak stands in the W Mediterranean (◘ Fig. G-73), where firewood was cut, grazing animals were herded into them, and cork was also peeled (► Fig. G-6), were quite fire-resistant.
 They were interspersed with other small-scale crops, which provided even more fire protection.
 Today, many of these cultivated areas are abandoned, they become overgrown with bushes, and other areas are reforested with fast-growing Pinus pinea or Pinus maritima, which drastically increases the fire hazard.

 With increasing human influence, biodiversity and ecosystem dynamics (the number of functional groups, interspecific interactions, etc.) clearly decrease, as shown in the diagram in ◘ Fig. G-74.
 However, the rich mosaic of diverse land uses, the mixture of small-scale agriculture, pastoralism, coppicing, transhumance, etc. of the late Middle Ages may have had the highest biodiversity until the beginning of this century (Blondel & Aronson 1995).
 Macchia, garigue and asphodel rock heaths are also often still very rich in species.
 However, increased degradation and overuse, and the industrialisation of agriculture, have recently led to considerable impoverishment, at least for many groups of organisms and in many landscapes.